bodejan/smile-gan/README.md

 ## Setup

+⚠️ **Warning:** *The following code was tested with a MacBook Pro, 2021 (M1) with 16 GB RAM.
+Make sure to run the code with similar or better CPU, GPU and RAM configurations.

 ### 1. Create Virtual Environment:

-1. Start this repository ⭐️
+0. Start this repository ⭐️

-2. Clone this repository
+1. Clone this repository:
     ```bash
     git clone git@github.com:bodejan/SmileGAN3.git
+    ```

+2. Navigate into the cloned repo:
+    ```bash
+    cd SmileGan3
     ```

 3. Create venv: